mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

   -c selfserve/production.py -c merge_day/beta_to_release.py \
   --create-virtualenv --commit-changes --push
 ```
+:warning: It's not unlikely for the push to take between 10-20 minutes to complete.

 :warning: If an issue comes up during this phase, you may not be able to run this command (or the no-op one) correctly.
 You may need to publicly backout some tags/changesets to get back in a known state.

 :warning: If an **auth** issue comes up during this phase, most likely you need to switch from `https` to `ssh`, something like `default-push = ssh://${repo}`.

 1. Upon successful run, `mozilla-release` should get a version bump and branding changes consisting of a `commit` like [this](https://hg.mozilla.org/releases/mozilla-release/rev/cbb9688c2eeb) and a `tag` like [this](https://hg.mozilla.org/releases/mozilla-release/rev/173d292663a1)
 1. In the same time `mozilla-beta` should get a tag like [this](https://hg.mozilla.org/releases/mozilla-beta/rev/0ed280054c9b)
 1. Verify changesets are visible on [hg pushlog](https://hg.mozilla.org/releases/mozilla-release/pushloghtml) and [Treeherder]( https://treeherder.mozilla.org/#/jobs?repo=mozilla-release).
 It may take a couple of minutes to appear.
+:warning: The decision task of the resulting pushlog in the `mozilla-release` might fail in the first place with a timeout.
+A rerun might solve the problem which can be caused by an unlucky slow instance.

 ### Merge central to beta